guildai/guild.ai/pages/docs/intro.md

 by processing raw data into a format that can be used efficiently for training.
 Your model may therefore have a *prepare-data* operation that automates that task.
-Similarly, after training you may need to evaluate a trained model with test or validation data.
-The model may therefore have an *evaluate* operation.
+Similarly, after training you may need to evaluate a trained model with test or validation data---your model may have an *evaluate* operation.

-By running operations in various orders, you use Guild to automate your workflow.
+By running various operations, you use Guild to automate your workflow.

-Consider this worflow, which generates TensorFLow Lite files for deployment to mobile devices:
+Consider the following worflow, which generates TensorFLow Lite files for deployment to mobile devices:

 <img class="md" style="width:400px" src="/assets/img/workflow-2.png">

-Each step can be automated using a model operation:
+Each step can be automated using an operation:

-- Before training your model, run `prepare-data`, which loads raw data from a database and processes it using various transformations.
+- Before training a model, run `prepare-data`, which loads raw data from a database and processes it using various transformations.
 You can use operation [flags](term:flag) to specify which transformations should apply and how examples should be split